Sunday Nov 18, 2018 6:30 pm

 For more information on Clap Your Hands Say Yeah visit www.cyhsy.com

-*Ticket prices subject to change
+*Ticket and pass price subject to change